Mass and tidal parameter extraction from gravitational waves of binary neutron stars mergers using deep learning: Classification of GW signals from different sources

 \subsection{Classification: Results}

 We discuss the results obtained from the neural network for classifying simulated GW signals from different sources.
-The trained classification network predicts the class that a test signal belongs to, i.e., one of binary black holes mergers, binary neutron star mergers and a third class to detect waveforms that only include noise.
+The trained classification network predicts the class that a test signal belongs to, i.e., one of binary black holes mergers, binary neutron star mergers, and a third class to detect waveforms that only include noise.
 These predictions are compared against the true labels in the form of a confusion matrix.
 The confusion matrices provide details such as the number of true positives~(TP), true negatives~(TN), false positives~(FP) and false negatives~(FN), which are used to measure the performance of the trained model.
 We can quantify the performance utilizing metrics like precision,~P = TP/(TP+FP) and recall,~R = TP/(TP+FN).
 For a multi-class classification, one can compute the precision and recall for each class and average these values over the number of classes.
 This method is called macro-averaging and the value obtained is the macro-average precision.
-The results from the classification network are presented in figure~\ref{fig:classify_conf_matrix}.
-We begin our analysis on GW simulations that represent clean signals, i.e.~they do not incorporate any noise.
-The results from the classification neural network in the case of clean signals is shown on the top left corner of figure~\ref{fig:classify_conf_matrix}, and is as anticipated, highly accurate.
-The macro-average precision in this case is 0.99.
-We further analyse the signals that incorporate noise, where we increase the noise amplitude in consecutive steps.
-The confusion matrix for the network classifier in case of pSNR=0.9 is depicted on the top right corner of figure~\ref{fig:classify_conf_matrix}.
-The macro-average precision in this case also reaches a high value up to 0.99.
-The classification network takes longer to learn when the pSNR is reduced to 0.75.
+The results from the classification network are presented in figure~\ref{fig:classify_conf_matrix}, as normalized confusion matrices.
+We begin our analysis on GW simulations that represent clean signals, i.e.,~they do not incorporate any noise.
+The results from the classification neural network in the case of clean signals are shown in the top left corner of figure~\ref{fig:classify_conf_matrix}, and is as anticipated, highly accurate.
+The macro-average precision in this case is 1.0.
+We further analyze the signals that incorporate noise, where we increase the noise amplitude in consecutive steps.
+The confusion matrix for the network classifier in the case of SNR=30 is depicted in the top right corner of figure~\ref{fig:classify_conf_matrix}.
+The macro-average precision in this case also reaches a high value of up to $\sim$1.0.
+The classification network takes longer to learn when the SNR is reduced to 25.
 We observe an increase in misclassifications in the confusion matrix~(figure~\ref{fig:classify_conf_matrix}, bottom left).
-A macro-average precision of 0.99 is attained even in this case, however only after 150 epochs of training.
-Here, we observe that the performance does not decrease with pSNR=0.75, despite requiring more epochs to reach a high accuracy.
-Similarly, in the case of pSNR=0.5, we observe that training the network models for a larger number of epochs yields a higher accuracy (after 200 epochs of training).
-The corresponding confusion matrix is depicted on the bottom right corner of figure~\ref{fig:classify_conf_matrix}, and yields a macro-average precision value of 0.89.
+A macro-average precision of 0.99 is attained in this case, however only after 60 epochs of training.
+Here, we observe that the performance does not decrease significantly with pSNR=25, despite requiring more epochs to reach a high accuracy.
+Similarly, in the case of SNR=20, we observe that training the network models for a larger number of epochs yields a higher accuracy (after 100 epochs of training).
+The corresponding confusion matrix is depicted in the bottom right corner of figure~\ref{fig:classify_conf_matrix}, and yields a macro-average precision value of 0.96.